IBSurgeon/lucene_udr/README.md

 ### Mask

 Lucene allows you to search for documents by mask, using the symbols "?" and "\*" in terms.
-In this case, the character "?" replaces any one character, and "\*" replaces any number of characters, for example
+In this case, the character "?" replaces anyone character, and "\*" replaces any number of characters, for example

 ```
 "te?t" "test*" "tes*t"